XMypuK/zx-dream/README.md

 - display with the capability to switch the source memory page: 5 or 7 (via the port #7FFD)
 - 40-key keyboard
 - Kempston-mouse (virtual control)
+- PSG AY-3-891x/YM2149 (requires a high-performance system, and Edge is probably not the worst option here.)

 Other capabilities:

 - open and save images in TRD, FDI, SCL formats
+- open SNA, Z80 snapshots
-- open and save SNA snapshots
+- save SNA snapshots
 - select the rendering method ( *putImageData*, *drawImage*, *WebGL* ) and the scaling method

 You can take a look at the emulator here: [ZX Spectrum online emulator](http://zx.researcher.su/)